-After a long and unexpectedly difficult spring, summer has finally arrived!
-With states slowly opening back up and the weather turning warm, now is a great time to get back into your fitness routine.
-We’ve rounded up some tips for staying healthy with summer workouts that you can use to support your Ayurvedic lifestyle and wellness routine.
+Summer has finally arrived!
+With states opening back up and the weather turning warm, now is a great time to get back into your fitness routine.
+We’ve rounded up some tips for staying healthy with summer workouts such as running, cycling and swimming; that you can use to support your Ayurvedic lifestyle and wellness routine.

 Tips for Running in the Summer